If you’re based in Europe and are looking for an inexpensive long weekend away, you might want to consider a Gdansk Poland 4-day break.

 Just remember to validate your ticket when you board the bus.

 If you’re heading to the old town, stay on the bus for one more stop after Gdansk Główny, and get off at Brama Wyżynna.
-This is as close to the center as you can get using public transport.
+This is as close to the center as you can get using public transport, though at the time, we didn’t know this.

 Taking the Bus back to the Airport